HChai01/ISGPRE/README.md

 # Reproduceability
 All data required to reproduce our prediction method are released in this Github repository.

+The feature space used for training is constructed based on vectors nomalised from the original feature values.
+Please read our preprint at [bioRxiv](https://doi.org/10.1101/2021.10.08.463622) for more details.

-Our optimal prediction model (ISGPRE.model.txt) can be obtained by running `svm-train -b 1 -t 2 -c 1 -g 0.0135 Optimal_feature_space.txt ISGPRE.model.txt`.
+Our optimal prediction model (ISGPRE.model.txt) can be obtained by train the optimal feature space (Optimal_feature_space.txt) `svm-train -b 1 -t 2 -c 1 -g 0.0135 Optimal_feature_space.txt ISGPRE.model.txt`.

 Here are some key parameters for the support vector machine (SVM) training:
 1) kernel function: radial basis function;